theboocock/yeast_single_cell_post_mapping_analysis/README.md

 To run these scripts one needs to first download the processed data from Zenodo and extract it into the data directory.
 The data can be downloaded [here](https://zenodo.org/records/12695128).

-see [README_DATA.md](README_DATA.md) for a detailed description of the structure of the files in the archive.
+see [README_DATA.md](README_DATA.md) for a detailed description of the organization and sheets contained within the hotspot annotation tarball File S1.

 -----